jlg373/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-Let's make a histogram of the total number of steps taken each day.
+Let's make a histogram of the total number of steps taken each day, ignoring the missing values for now.

 ```r
 library(dplyr)